Qäwrighul culture: Characteristics

 The Qäwrighul culture is primarily known for its cemeteries.
+It is considered as the oldest of the Tarim mummies burial sites, going back to 2135–1939 BCE for its lowest layers.
 The best attested of these are the cemeteries of Qäwrighul itself, in which at least forty-two burials have been uncovered.
 Qäwrighul tombs are divided into two types.

 The first type of Qäwrighul tomb is characterized by shaft graves.
 These included evidence of wooden planking.
 Sometimes, wooden poles were erected on the western and eastern ends of the chamber.
 The deceased in these tombs were buried in an extended position with their heads to the east.
 They bore felt hats and were wrapped in woolen fabrics.
 On their chests, twigs of ephedra have been discovered.
 Grave goods in these tombs include bone ornaments, antler awls, wooden basins, stone implements, and bowls.
 Although traces of metal, both copper and bronze, have been discovered, no evidence of ceramics have been found.
 The physical type of these burials have been connected those of the earlier Afanasievo culture.

 The second type of Qäwrighul was characterised by shaft graves surrounded by concentric circles of poles.
 Other poles radiate out to form what appears to be solar symbols.
 The burials are exclusively confined to males.
 The forms of pole circles have been compared to the stone circles characteristic of the Andronovo culture.
 The physical type of these burials are also similar to those of the Andronovo culture.

 The differences of the two types of Qäwrighul burial has been variously interpreted.
 Some have explained them as belonging to people with different status belonging to the same culture, while others have explained them as belonging chronologically separate cultures belonging to different populations.